-- 7.1 Joint governance arrangements (formally set out in our current Partnership Agreement) are in place between the Partner Authorities including the responsible Cabinet Members, Chief Executives and Senior Responsible Officers (CCC's Corporate Director for Finance, Property & Performance and NCC's Chief Executive) who have met on a regular basis throughout the programme. - 7.2 A joint LGSS Consultation Forum, which includes representatives from recognised Trade Unions have also received regular updates.
-Briefings have and are also due to be given to employees and employee representatives.
-We are proposing to replace the joint Consultation Forum with a joint formal sub-committee to the Corporate Joint Panel. - 7.3 Corporate Services Scrutiny Committee has considered the LGSS proposals on 18 January 2007, 12 July 2007, 17 January 2008, 10 July 2008, 25 September 2008, 21 November 2008, 2 April 2009, 21 September 2009, 29th April 2010 and on a joint basis with Northamptonshire County Council in May 2010.
+- 7.1 Joint governance arrangements (formally set out in our current Partnership Agreement) are in place between the Partner Authorities including the responsible Cabinet Members, Chief Executives and Senior Responsible Officers (CCC's Corporate Director for Finance, Property & Performance and NCC's Chief Executive) who have met on a regular basis throughout the programme. - 7.2 A joint LGSS Consultation Forum, which includes representatives from recognised Trade Unions has been set up to engage with employee representatives and has met over the last year at key milestones in the project.
+Regular briefings on progress have been given to CCC's Corporate Joint Panel (CJP), comprising Councillors, Senior Managers and Trade Unions).
+This is in addition to regular briefings directly for employees affected by this project.
+The trade unions will be consulted on the detailed business case on 1st July and any comments or issues raised as part of the Cabinet presentation.
+The CJP has now agreed on 21st June to a more formal joint sub-group for LGSS to consult on the changes for employees should the project be agreed.
+This formal sub-group will then meet on employee issues from July 2010. - 7.3 Corporate Services Scrutiny Committee has considered the LGSS proposals on 18 January 2007, 12 July 2007, 17 January 2008, 10 July 2008, 25 September 2008, 21 November 2008, 2 April 2009, 21 September 2009, 29th April 2010 and on a joint basis with Northamptonshire County Council in May 2010.
 Further joint scrutiny is planned.